 Singularity (https://sylabs.io/singularity/) is a container runtime system popular in scientific and HPC communities.
+Apptainer is an open source fork of Singularity that is API and CLI compatible with singularity.
+Everything in this document that pertains to Singularity also is true for the Apptainer container runtime.
 HTCondor can run jobs inside Singularity containers either in a transparent way, where the job does not know that it is being contained, or, the HTCondor administrator can configure the HTCondor startd so that a job can opt into running inside a container.
 This allows the operating system that the job sees to be different than the one on the host system, and provides more isolation between processes running in one job and another.

 The decision to run a job inside Singularity ultimately resides on the worker node, although it can delegate that to the job.